utdata/rwd-mastery-assignments/austin-animal-center/rubric-wb-dw.md

 ![Data done](img/wb-typemonth-datadone.png)

 Now this looks like our Datawrapper example data.
 It took a bit to get there, including some logic to pull out the month from a date field and some grouping and reshaping of the data.
-You'll likely need to apply those same concepts in other data projects that visualize dat no matter what tool or language you use.
+You'll likely need to apply those same concepts in other data projects that visualize data no matter what tool or language you use.

 You might notice that months are in alphabetically order instead of month order.
 Datawrapper will fix that.